EvanForsythe/BB485/week07.md

 Here is an R script that you can use to create a domain evolution figure.
 You'll need to change information about the names of files.
 I recommend using R-studio on your local computer to run the R code.

 ## R code:
+NOTE: this code includes extra packages, that could cause issues when attempting to install them.
+See the block of code further down on this page for an alternative R script, which only includes the minimal set of packages.
 ```R
 ###Set the working directory (typically the directory where this script is stored)
 #Add the full path to your desired working directory to the quotes